kelanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displayed lines in a file that do not contain bin Displaying lines of a files that start with a letter REplacing some letters to other leters
+Added ascript that remove letter c from input